VOCA Grant Application LIVE on-line

 The Crime Victims Assistance Grant Program is a result of the Victims of Crime Act (VOCA) signed into law by President Ronald Reagan on October 12, 1984.
 The Act created the Crime Victims Fund which is financed through fines and assessments on criminals at the federal level.
 No tax dollars go into the Fund.

 VOCA Assistance Grants are dispersed through the Office for Victims of Crime, U.S. Department of Justice and are awarded to each state and several territories based on a specific formula.
 States are then responsible for subgranting the money to approved applicants in order to help finance their crime victim service programs.
-Applicants may include non-profit agencies, state and local government agencies, and Native American tribes.
+Applicants may include non-profit agencies, state and local government agencies, and American Indian Tribes.
+The District Attorneys Council is the State Administering Agency (SAA) for the VOCA Grant.

 In Oklahoma, a nine-member Victims of Crime Act Board makes the funding decisions.
 Click here for a list of the current board members.VOCA funds are awarded yearly on a competitive basis.
 Pursuant to the Victims of Crime Act, the VOCA Board must give priority to applicants serving victims of sexual assault, domestic violence, child abuse and unserved/underserved victims.
 Federal regulations require that each of these service areas receive a minimum of 10% of the total grant funds.

-In order for applicants to be eligible, the applicant must be a non-profit agency with 501(c)(3) status, a local government, a state government, or a Native American Tribe.
-In addition, the applicant must certify funds will only be used for direct victim services; and, provide a 20% cash or in-kind match.
-Native American Tribes have a 5% match requirement.
+In order for applicants to be eligible, the applicant must be a non-profit agency with 501(c)(3) status, a local government, a state government, or an American Indian Tribe.
+In addition, the applicant must certify funds will only be used for direct victim services; and, provide a 25% cash or in-kind match.
+American Indian Tribes have a 5% match requirement.
 Click here for a detailed description of the eligibility requirements and allowable costs under the VOCA grant.

-January: Application notices are mailed to past and current subgrantees, District Attorneys Offices, Police Departments, Sheriffs Offices, Native American Tribes, and any other agencies that have requested to be placed on the mailing list.
+December 11, 2015: Application notices are mailed to current subgrantees, District Attorneys Offices, Police Departments, Sheriffs Offices, Native American Tribes, and any other agencies that have requested to be placed on the mailing list.

-June (late): Financial Training is held at DAC.
+June 23, 2016: A financial training webinar will be held at the DAC headquarters June 23, 2016.
 This training is mandatory for first time subgrantees and is offered as a refresher course for existing subgrantees.

 VOCA SUBRECIPIENTS CLICK HERE FOR FORMS and FINANCIAL GUIDE.